Scottish Parliamentary Elections

 - Na h-Eileanan an Iar

-The calculation of the Regional vote is undertaken at the Regional Count Centre the day following the Scottish Parliamentary Election.
+The calculation of the Regional vote is undertaken at the Regional Count Centre.

 Maps for these areas can be found on the Boundary Commission for Scotland website.

-The next election is scheduled to take place on Thursday, 6 May 2021.
+The next election will be held on Thursday, 6 May 2021.